casetalk/Models/EN/Puppy Tricks/README.md

 ﻿# ![CaseTalk Logo](https://www.casetalk.com/images/icons/casetalk.png) puppytricks.prj
+[Description]
 This model is loosely based upon the a poster used in the article by Thomas Frisendal.
 The article is here:
 https://www.dataversity.net/say-hello-to-graph-normal-form-gnf/#

 And the poster is about normalization.
-Though aged, containing spelling errors, and assuming a few relations, this may provide some insight how the original article holds up in FCO-IM.

-*Project created with CaseTalk v12.4 Build 3.28868.*
+Though aged, containing *Project created with CaseTalk v12.6 Build 0.30996.*

 * ![Project](https://www.casetalk.com/images/icons/prj.png) puppytricks.prj
   * ![Repository](https://www.casetalk.com/images/icons/ig.png) puppytricks.ig